jamescherti/org-ibullets.el/README.md

 ### What is the difference with org-bullets?

+The `org-ibullets` package is based on the [org-bullets fork](https://github.com/integral-dw/org-bullets), which in turn is derived from the unmaintained [org-bullets](https://github.com/sabof/org-bullets) created by Sabof.

+Here are the improvements `org-ibullets`:
-- **Optimizations (faster)**: `org-ibullets` is optimized to avoid redundant computations, such as repeated calls to functions like `(match-end 0)`.
-By minimizing unnecessary processing, it provides better performance, especially in larger documents.
+- **Optimizations (faster)**: `org-ibullets` has been optimized to eliminate redundant computations, such as repeated calls to functions like `(match-end 0)`.
+This reduction in unnecessary processing enhances performance, particularly in larger documents.
-- **No syntax warnings**: Unlike `org-bullets`, which may trigger warnings related to syntax or font-lock handling in certain Emacs configurations, `org-ibullets` eliminates such issues.
+- **No syntax warnings**: Unlike `org-bullets`, which may generate syntax or font-lock warnings in certain Emacs configurations, `org-ibullets` resolves these issues, providing a smoother user experience.
+- **Various enhancements**: Included `-*- lexical-binding: t; -*-`, improved readability and reduced redundancy, fixed warnings, added Melpazoid tests, implemented additional tests, and resolved fontification issues.

+This revision improves clarity and flow while maintaining the original meaning.

 ### This mode causes significant slowdown